 I feel I’m a valuable part of positive change at KC Care.
 I could very well spend this post-graduate year at home, retaking classes or spending time traveling.
 Personally, I believe the time I will spend here is more important to both my personal and spiritual growth.
 After completing this program I plan on continuing my education and applying for Physician Assistant schools.
 I know the lessons and experiences that I have and will learn here will apply to my education, the rest of my professional career and my personal life.
 I have become more independent and self-assured, which will definitely aid in my discernment process for schools and in carrying myself confidently in interviews.
 I already have a basic knowledge of medicine from my undergraduate studies, but this firsthand experience is invaluable.
 I do not know what the next months of my service will bring, but I do know that these past few months (although filled with ups and downs) have done for me already what I wanted to gain from this year of service.
 I am proud of what I have accomplished thus far and I’m excited for the challenges and joys to come.

-Jade Bowman serves as a Precious Blood Volunteer at KC CARE Clinic in Kansas City, Missouri.
+Jade Bowman serves as a Precious Blood Volunteer at KC CARE Health Center in Kansas City, Missouri.
 She is a graduate of the University of Notre Dame.

 To learn more about Precious Blood Volunteers please go to our website www.preciousbloodvolunteers.org[/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]